Deciding to get better at something takes some guts. And frankly, so does tracking KPIs.

 This data will show you what you need to do more of or what gaps you need to close.

 For example, if you lose contact with a large percentage of clients after sending your proposal, you might be missing a crucial piece of the puzzle.
-Either you’re not asking for next steps, or you’re not sending it or following up quickly enough.
+Either you’re not asking for the next steps before sending it, or you’re not following up quickly enough.

 It’s not just about KPIs; you also have enough information to start tracking your numbers.